anarbikov/Skillcinema/README.md

-All films and connected information in one app
+All films and related information in one app
-Please check photos and video which show the application at work
+Please check screenshots and video below which show the application at work
 **Used technologies:**
-Kotlin, XML, Room, Hilt,  Clean Architecture, Flow, MVVM, Coroutines, Retrofit, REST, Unit Testing, Mockito, Espresso
+Kotlin, XML, Room, Hilt,  Clean Architecture, Flow, MVVM, Coroutines, Retrofit, REST, Unit Testing, Mockito, Espresso, Firebase
 Screenshots:

 <img src="https://github.com/anarbikov/Skillcinema/assets/87697163/324722f8-5a87-4c98-b0a6-7b6c1a7d1155" width=15% height=15%>